airpair/aws-lambda-stream-processing/post.md

 [Hugo-lambda][hugolambda] rebuilds a static site from source whenever a change is uploaded to S3.

 It's likely the cheapest hosted [CMS][cms] around.
 Using S3 [website hosting][s3web] for generated content, [Route53][r53] for DNS, and Lambda to generate the site from source can host your entire site within the AWS free tier.
 Even if you don't qualify for the free tier, the total cost for a site updated daily would be less than $1 per month.

-Every time new content is uploaded, hugo-lambda downloads your site templates, themes, and content to run `hugo` and uploads the generated site (with the correct storage ACLs) to the public bucket for your site.
+Every time new content is uploaded, hugo-lambda downloads your site templates, themes, and content to build them with [Hugo][hugo] and upload the generated site (with the correct S3 ACLs) to the public bucket for your site.

 Of course, if you're like me you don't get around to updating your blog daily, but that's ok.
-As with all of AWS, you only pay for what you use.
+As with the rest of AWS, you only pay for what you use.
 You're charged only for time hugo-lambda actually spends generating your site instead of paying to run WordPress, Drupal, or another CMS 24/7.